Responsible AI Development Requires Risk Management

 Federal agencies are focusing on risk management to develop and implement responsible artificial intelligence, federal IT officials said Thursday at the inaugural GovCIO Media & Research AI Summit in Tysons, Va.
 Leaders must guide bias, data quality and civil liberties, according to Martin Stanley, AI and cybersecurity researcher at the National Institute of Standards and Technology’s (NIST) AI Innovation Lab said.

-“What we need for responsible AI is actually measurement of risks, impacts and harms that which are in this entirely different ball game [than performance metrics],” said Stanley.
+“What we need for responsible AI is actually measurement of risks, impacts and harms which is in this entirely different ball game [than performance metrics],” said Stanley.

 The Department of Homeland Security (DHS) plays a leading role in responsible AI development across government, DHS Chief Technology Officer David Larrimore said.
 When the agency first began its AI Task Force, he said, the agency put in rules for ethical and responsible deployment, including bringing together agency stakeholders.